What is the core responsibility of a teacher? What do effective learning and teaching look like?

 When I was an NQT I attended a course by Howard Dodd and he showed us a nice little use for ultrasound motion sensors.
 He asked a delegate to walk in front of the sensor so that the Displacement – Time graph drawn by the software would look like the letter M. Then he asked to ‘draw’ the letter W. This activity provided a good visual and physical link between what students had to learn for their exams and their personal experience of moving.
-So, I decided to go a step further and use the Vernier Video Physics app and ask students to act a typical Displacement – Time graph that they would be likely to see in an exam question.
+So, I decided to go a step further and use the Vernier Video Physics app and ask students to act on a typical Displacement – Time graph that they would be likely to see in an exam question.

-The students in this Yr11 class were given a trundle wheel, a stop watch and some markers to mark specific points on the floor.
+The students in this Yr11 class were given a trundle wheel, a stopwatch and some markers to mark specific points on the floor.
 Then, they organised themselves to act the graph.
-So, one person walked along a straight line to mimic the graph, whilst the others in the group could help signposting important parts of the graph, as well as keeping the time.
+So, one person walked along a straight line to mimic the graph, whilst the others in the group could help signpost important parts of the graph, as well as keeping the time.
 You can see how the Vernier Video Physics app renders the video after tracking the object in each photogram in this video bit.ly/uked17jan01.
 What do you think?
 Did this group act the graph well?
 I believe the advantage of Vernier Video Physics in this example is that, unlike the motion sensor which immediately showed the graph being plotted, the learners had to really think very carefully about how

 You can see how the Vernier Video Physics app renders the video after tracking the object in each photogram in the video below.
 What do you think?
 Did this group act the graph well?

 I believe the advantage of Vernier Video Physics in this example is that, unlike the motion sensor which immediately showed the graph being plotted, the learners had to really think very carefully about how they needed to move in order to generate a graph that would look like the one they were given in their handout.
-In order to act the graph, students needed to challenge a range of misconceptions they might have had about motion graphs.
-For example, a typical misconception is that students often interpret the straight line going up as an object literally going uphill and the straight line going down as the object going downhill, so before the group can be ready to act their graph they need to construct a more correct understanding of the meaning of straight lines in a Displacement – Time graph.
+In order to activate the graph, students needed to challenge a range of misconceptions they might have had about motion graphs.
+For example, a typical misconception is that students often interpret the straight line going up as an object literally going uphill and the straight line going down as the object going downhill, so before the group can be ready to act on their graph they need to construct a more correct understanding of the meaning of straight lines in a Displacement – Time graph.

 Acting the graph out with their movement will support the learners in consolidating this new cognitive construct and will act as a powerful example that reinforces these elements through personal experience.
 Not being able to see the shape of the graph until the activity is completed should be seen as an advantage, because it adds to the challenge of translating a Displacement – Time graph into the real movement of a person, hence forcing the learner to think more deeply about the task they are tackling.
 However, the visual feedback the app gives at the end by showing the graph the students have ‘plotted’ is a powerful tool that can be used for Assessment for Learning (AfL).